Chien-Shiung Wu: Parity experiment

 The discovery of parity violation was a major contribution to particle physics and the development of the Standard Model.
 The discovery actually set the stage for the development of the model, as the model relied on the idea of symmetry of particles and forces and how particles can sometimes break that symmetry.
-The wide coverage of her discovery prompted the discoverer of fission Otto Frisch to mention that those at Princeton would often say that her experiment was the most impactful since the Michelson-Morley experiment that inspired Einstein's Theory of Relativity.
+The wide coverage of her discovery prompted the discoverer of fission Otto Frisch to mention that those at Princeton would often say that her experiment was the most impactful since the Michelson–Morley experiment that inspired Einstein's theory of relativity.
 The AAUW called it the solution to the biggest riddle in science.
 Beyond showing the distinct characteristic of weak interaction from the other three conventional forces of interaction, this eventually led to the general CP violation or the violation of the charge conjugation parity symmetry.
 This violation meant researchers could distinguish matter from antimatter and create a solution that would explain the existence of the universe as one that is filled with matter.
-This is because the lack of symmetry gave the possibility of matter-antimatter imbalance which would allow matter to exist today through the Big Bang.
-In recognition of their theoretical work, Lee and Yang were awarded the Nobel Prize for Physics in 1957.
-Wu's critical contribution providing the experimental confirmation proving the CP violation through her rigorous experiment was omitted by the Nobel committee.
+This is because the lack of symmetry gave the possibility of matter–antimatter imbalance which would allow matter to exist today through the Big Bang.

+Lee and Yang were awarded the Nobel Prize for Physics in 1957 for their theoretical work, despite a "firm tradition" of the vast majority of the previous and following prizes being awarded to experimentalists, not theorists.
+Wu's critical contribution providing the experimental confirmation proving parity violation through her rigorous experiment was omitted by the Nobel committee.
 Yang and Lee tried to nominate Wu for a future Nobel prize and thanked her in their speeches.
-She was nominated at least seven times before 1966, when the Nobel committee announced they would conceal their list of nominees to avoid further public controversy.
+Wu would receive 20 Nobel nominations between 1958 and 1973, although the Nobel Committee's sealing of nominees' names for 50 years from the date of the award means there could be more after that time.
 1988 Nobel laureate Jack Steinberger frequently called it the biggest mistake of the Nobel committee.
 Wu's role in the discovery was not publicly honored until 1978, when she was awarded the inaugural Wolf Prize.

 Wu's friend Pauli, who was notable for being the creator of the Pauli exclusion principle, was certain parity was true and was shocked with the discovery.
 He, like many other known physicists, lost a large hypothetical bet for wagering against the eventual outcome.
 He later wrote about his feelings on the discovery to Princeton colleague John M. Blatt: "I don't know whether anyone has written you as yet about the sudden death of parity.
 Miss Wu has done an experiment with beta-decay of oriented Co nuclei which shows that parity is not conserved in β decay. ...
 We are all rather shaken by the death of our well-beloved friend, parity."
 He later became even more confounded when he learned that Wu was denied the Nobel prize, and even believed that he had predicted the event through his dream analysis conducted by Dr. Carl Gustav Jung.